 About the training

 As the owner of two dogs, both crossbreeds and both very different characters I know how challenging some dogs can be to train!
-Between us, my family own eighteen dogs.
-They range in size from a giant Irish Wolfhound down to a little Jack Russell cross.
+Between us, my family own eighteen dogs a wide range of dog breeds and cross-breeds, including rescue and rehome dogs.
+They range in character from busy, full on dogs to golden oldies.
 The way we train these dogs has a huge impact on our relationship with them.
+Adapting with your dogs as they become older is also a key factor in maintaining that lovely bond with them.
+Enrichment activities play a big part in our dogs’ lives!!

-As a qualified trainer and a member of the APDT, UK, I work to help people train their dogs and puppies using positive, kind and fair training techniques.
+As a qualified trainer and a member of the APDT, UK and also a trainer with Dog A.I.D.
+I work to help people train their dogs and puppies using positive, kind and fair training techniques.
 I teach owners to ‘think dog’, to watch and learn about their dog’s body language and…….to have fun with their dog!

 Peta is a brilliant and knowledgeable dog trainer.
 My daughter is training her dog through Dog AID to become her assistance dog.
 As my daughter has many physical limitations, Peta has put in a lot of thought coming up with ideas that can work for her individual needs and to help build a stronger bond with her dog.
 Peta is very kind and caring and also puts a lot of fun into training sessions for dog and owner alike.
 We would recommend Peta with no hesitation.